Garage Roof Replacement Cost Guide 2024: How Much For a New Roof?

 If you have decided to go ahead and replace your garage roof, it’s time now to go through the options of what materials you want to use and the type of roof you have.

-In terms of drainage, most flat roofs should be constructed to incorporate a slight slope running from one end to other, allowing for rainwater to run off the roof into the gutter.
+In terms of drainage, most flat roofs should be constructed to incorporate a slight slope running from one end to the other, allowing for rainwater to run off the roof into the gutter.
 It may be tricky to get right if you are planning on replacing the roof yourself.

 For a pitched roof, most specialists would probably recommend any corrugated metal sheet for your garage roof.
 This is due to corrugated materials being weatherproof, and lightweight, the corrugation also adds to the durability and helps with drainage as the water collects and runs along its ridges.

-When deciding on hiring a specialist to carry out the job, you have a few options, you can hire a trained roofer, a builder, or a specialist roofing company.
+When deciding on hiring a specialist to carry out the job, you have a few options: you can hire a trained roofer, a builder, or a specialist roofing company.
 Our advice is to receive quotes from all parties.
 However, a tradesman will likely offer you better, more competitive rates.

 If you have decided to replace the garage roof yourself, you may want to consider the fact that the old roof will likely be made from asbestos.
 If this is the case, then having this removed will have to be done by a professional, as it will also need to be disposed of responsibly.
 Unfortunately, this is not a cheap job and could run up into the high hundreds.